Transportability of model-based estimands in evidence synthesis: Simulation study

 \subsection{Data-generating mechanisms}

-In each simulation, we generate data for two randomized controlled trials (RCTs).
-Each RCT has two treatment arms and 10,000 participants, marginally randomized using a 1:1 allocation ratio.
-The studies are ideally-executed: there is perfect measurement, full compliance and no missing data.
+In each simulation, we generate data for two RCTs.
+Each RCT has two treatment arms and 5,000 participants, marginally randomized using a 1:1 allocation ratio.
+The studies are ideally-executed: there is perfect measurement and complete data.
 Randomization ensures that there is no structural confounding; in expectation, there is covariate balance between the treatment arms of each study.
 In addition, large sample sizes limit ``chance'' finite-sample imbalances within any particular simulated study.
-Large trials are simulated to show that the phenomenon under investigation can afflict arbitrarily large datasets.
+Large trials are simulated to show that the phenomena under investigation can afflict arbitrarily large datasets.

+Let $S=s$ denote a dichotomous study assignment indicator, such that $s \in \{1, 2\}$, and let $T=t$ denote a treatment assignment indicator, such that $t \in \{0, 1, 2\}$.
+Study $S=1$ compares active treatment $A$ ($T=1$) versus treatment $C$ ($T=0$), and study $S=2$ compares active treatment $B$ ($T=2$) versus treatment $C$.
+We seek an indirect comparison between $A$ and $B$, said to be anchored by common comparator $C$.
+We shall consider different data-generating mechanisms: one where there is treatment effect homogeneity at the individual level; another where there is treatment effect heterogeneity at the individual level and balance across studies in the marginal covariate distributions; and another whether there is treatment effect heterogeneity at the individual level and cross-study imbalances in the marginal covariate distributions.